lhindman/cs121-lab05-2/README.md

 Please enter the filename: MASHDatabase.csv

 Hello Luke,
-You should buy a XXXXXXXXX
+You should buy a shack.
 ```

 #### Expected Program Output (with sample user input)